mttwchtr/Backend-Development-Notes/README.md

 ### Javascript > Node

+### JavaScript > Node > Patterns

+**module pattern**
+> Modules are the bricks for structuring non-trivial applications - s1
+> Node.js uses the concept of a module as a fundamental means to structure the code of a program. .
+It is the building block for creating applications and reusable libraries called packages (a package is also frequently referred to as a module since, usually, it has one single module as an entry point).  - s1

 ### JavaScript > Node > Gotchas

 >  Throwing inside an asynchronous callback will cause the exception to jump up to the event loop and never be propagated to the next callback.
 In Node.js, this is an unrecoverable state and the application will simply shut down printing the error to the stderr interface. - s1